 Source: John Phillips |

 Poitiers is another place with many layers of history.
 A Gallic tribe called the Pictones or Pictavi can lay claim as the first inhabitants in this region.
 Romans captured their village in 56 BCE and renamed the town Limonum.
-Evidence of Roman occupation still exists in the form of well-preserved ruins in the area if one has time to explore, for this region boasted an amphitheater, baths, and three aqueducts.
+Evidence of Roman occupation still exists in the form of well-preserved ruins in the area if one has time to explore, for this region boasted an amphitheat

 Moving forward in time to a relatively more modern era, I learned from our Poitiers guide Mary McKinley that Poitou is believed to be the region of origin of most of the Acadian settlements of North America.
 After Le Grand Dérangement of the mid-1700s viciously deported settlers of French ancestry from Nova Scotia who had refused to sign oaths of allegiance to the English, the Acadians found themselves severed from their families and scattered throughout the New World.